tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Edge Locations.md

 > [!notes]
 > Caching exists precisely _because_ cache I/O (RAM/network) is dramatically cheaper and faster than database I/O (disk/query processing), and caching isn't magically works as "save on ram = fast".
+>
 > Caching isn't infinitely scale, you must solve the problem of Cache Invalidation and Cache Eviction. (remove some cache or remove all)
-> Caching only aids the path of going straight to applications DB again and again which may lead to data corrupt or race condition when multiple instances makes the data have inconsistent issue in the original DB (Not always).
-This also happens in Cache but it will be less severe but your system utilize the cache, so this is still a problems that only change the places.
+>
+> Caching is designed to **prevent** applications from hitting the database repeatedly.
+However, it introduces a new problem: **cache inconsistency**.
+This is similar to the data integrity issues (like race conditions) that can happen in the database, but as you said, it 'changes the place' of the problem.
+Now, instead of just a database problem, you also have a cache synchronization problem, which can be less severe but is still a critical issue."
+>
-> We use cache only because, if it lost, it only have a problem called "cold-start" and the data of the application will remains the same.
+> Cache has a property  if it lost, it only have a problem called "cold-start" and the data of the application will remains the same.